 Concept

 This page is a scrapbook of ideas for the project.
 Color and neural networks I’m hoping I can stumble on a better description of human color perception by trying to answer the question: What can be said about the relationship between neural networks for vision and human color perception?
 In many ways, this question has issues.
 The topic of human color perception is the subject of deep unanswered questions.
+Color is a property of our mind, an appearance in consciousness and I am currently of the belief that we won’t get a satisfying answer to the question what is color?
 Read more...

 Refectances of various objects